Removal of Tribes to Oklahoma

 On December 7 the Territory of Missouri was organized by Congress.

-On July 8 the Turkeytown Treaty was concluded between the Cherokees and representatives of the United States.
+On July 8 the Turkeytown Treaty was concluded between the Cherokee and representatives of the United States.
 Though sixty-seven chiefs signed the document, a majority of the tribe opposed it.
 Those removed to Arkansas Territory are known as “Old Settlers.”

-Delawares, or Lenapes, ceded lands in Indiana under the Treaty of St. Mary's.
+Delaware, or Lenape, ceded lands in Indiana under the Treaty of St. Mary's.
 This was not the first treaty leading to removal.
 The Lenape people lived along the Delaware River along the east coast of America.
 Their people at one time lived on Manhattan Island in New York State.
 During the eighteenth century they were disposed of lands in New York, Pennsylvania, Ohio, and by 1818, Indiana.

 Miamis living in Indiana cede land under provisions of the Treaty of St. Mary's.